Ghousia-Amreen/intern-portal/README.md

 # 🧑‍💻 Intern Portal – Full Stack Project

-This is a simple full stack intern portal built as part of the Round 1 Task submission.
+This is a simple full stack intern portal.

 It includes a dummy login page, a dashboard showing intern details, rewards, and a backend API serving dummy data.